nehajaiswal161/Neha-Jaiswal/README.md

 # Week 1 Project: Responsive Personal Portfolio Website

-A professional and high-performance portfolio developed as part of the internship curriculum.
-This project serves as a comprehensive digital showcase of technical projects, skills, and academic achievements, built with a focus on modern web standards and responsive design.
+A professional and high-performance portfolio developed as part of my Full-Stack Java Developer Internship.
+This project serves as a comprehensive digital showcase of my technical projects, skills, and academic achievements.

 ---